DOTA: Distributional Test-Time Adaptation of Vision-Language Models: Experiments

-\paragraph{Analysis of continuous learning ability.} When testing on the ImageNet dataset, we record the performance of the most recent 5,000 test samples and compare them with the original zero-shot classifier performance, recording the relationship between the improvement in model performance and the number of test samples seen.
-The results are shown in Fig.~\ref{fig:imagenet_improvement}.
-From the experimental results, we can see that the proposed method gradually improves the model performance as the number of test samples increases.
-In contrast, the improvement of TDA first increases and then decreases, and it is unable to continuously learn from the test data stream.
-We show the performance of the last 50\% of test samples and all samples on more datasets in Tab.~\ref{tab:continual_improve}.
-The experimental results clearly show that the performance of the last 50\% of test samples is significantly higher than the overall performance.
-The above improvement is due to the fact that the estimated distribution becomes more reliable as the number of observed test samples increases. \arraystretch{0.95}
+\textbf{Analysis of continuous learning ability and test-time forgetting of TDA.} We conducted this experiment to validate our research motivation and demonstrate experimentally that \cta possesses the capability for continuous learning.
+During testing on the ImageNet dataset, we recorded the performance of the most recent 5,000 test samples and compared it with the original zero-shot classifier's performance.
+We analyzed the relationship between the improvement in model performance and the number of test samples processed.
+The results are illustrated in Fig.~\ref{fig:imagenet_improvement}.
+From the experimental results, it can be shown that the proposed method progressively enhances model performance as the number of test samples increases.
+In contrast, TDA shows an initial improvement that subsequently declines, indicating its inability to continuously learn from the test data stream.
+Further analysis on additional datasets, shown in Tab.~\ref{tab:continual_improve}, highlights the performance on the last 50\% of test samples as well as all samples.
+The results clearly demonstrate that the performance of the last 50\% of test samples for \cta is significantly higher than the overall performance.
+This improvement can be attributed to the increasing reliability of the estimated distribution as more test samples are observed.
+However, TDA exhibits a different pattern, with its performance declining on several datasets.

+\textbf{The Importance of distribution estimation using predictive probabilities of all test samples in an EM framework.} We compared the performance of the \cta with a simplified version that only uses high-confidence samples and their corresponding predictive labels for estimating the distribution.
+The experimental results are shown in Tab.~\ref{tab:ablation_cd_mean}.
+The experimental results demonstrate that updating the data distribution using the proposed zero-shot predictive probabilities achieves better performance compared to using pseudo-labels from only high-confidence samples.
+For instance, overall performance sees a decline of approximately 2.49\% when relying solely on high-confidence pseudo-label.